our story

 about the founder

-Momentos founder, Kia Ferrer, has a passion for treating children with respect and without condescension by providing them with honest information about challenging life events.
+Momentos founder, Kia Ferrer, PhD, CCLS, has a passion for treating children with respect and without condescension by providing them with honest information about challenging life events.
 She approaches these experiences as a series of discrete moments, or momentos in Spanish.
+Interestingly, "momentos" is also a play on words because in Spanish it means "moments," and in English, it can refer to the pluralized form of "momento," which signifies a keepsake or reminder of a past event.
 She uses therapeutic art, dramatic play, and developmentally appropriate education to promote healthy interpretations of difficult circumstances through detailed examinations of these pivotal life-moments.

-Ferrer also teaches several online distance learning courses and offers workshops in schools, hospitals, and professional conferences around the world.
-Kia currently resides in Chicago with her two sons, Diego (10) and Marco (8) .
+Dr. Ferrer currently resides in Chicago with her two sons, Diego (12) and Marco (10) .

 Kia Ferrer, MS, CCLS, GC-C